Carcassonne: Climate

 Carcassonne has a humid subtropical climate (Köppen climate classification: Cfa), though with noticeable hot-summer mediterranean climate influence (Köppen climate classification: Csa), a climate which is more typical of southern France, with moderately wet and mild winters coupled with summers averaging above 28 C during daytime with low rainfall.

-Carcassonne, along with the French Mediterranean coastline, can be subject to intense thunderstorms and torrential rains at late summers and early autumns.
+Carcassonne, along with the French Mediterranean coastline, can be subject to intense thunderstorms and torrential rains in late summer and early autumn.
 The Carcassonne region can be flooded in such events, the last of which happened on 14–15 October 2018.

 Population

 Economy

 The newer part (Ville Basse) of the city on the other side of the Aude river (which dates back to the Middle Ages, after the crusades) manufactures shoes, rubber and textiles.
 It is also the center of a major AOC winegrowing region.
 A major part of its income comes from the tourism connected to the fortifications (Cité) and from boats cruising on the Canal du Midi.
 Carcassonne is also home to the MKE Performing Arts Academy.
 Carcassonne receives about three million visitors annually.